Infinite-Limit-Data-Science/chat-app/README2.md

 The TGI also supports Safetensors weight loading, which provides a safe and efficient way to load and store model weights, which can be especially important for large models.

-Importantly, in the context of Text Generation Inference (TGI), a Stop Sequence is a special sequence of tokens that can be used to indicate the end of a generated text sequence.
+Importantly, in the context of Text Generation Inference (TGI), the TGI supports a Stop Sequence, which is a special sequence of tokens that can be used to indicate the end of a generated text sequence.
 In other words, a Stop Sequence is a way to tell the model to stop generating text, usually because the desired output has been reached or because the model has reached a certain threshold of confidence.
 The TGI supports this as well.

-The HuggingFace TGI has many other features, but only crucial ones are highlighted above.
+The HuggingFace TGI has many other features, but the top ones are highlighted above.

 ### Setup Infrastructure